tj/ejs/Readme.md

 the default value would be used.
 However, if _block1_ was specified, then it would override the default value.

+Please note that blocks must be terminated with an _end_ statement.

 ## Mixins

 This effectively replace partials() from Express 2.x.
 You can include partiral